 - By allowing individuals to take personal responsibility for each part of the project, you end up with a highly-motivated team.

 - Use a series of SMART objectives (specific, measurable, agreed, realistic, time-limited) to control progress.
 This helps to identify problem areas that you can then focus on.

-5.3 Draw up a critical path diagram that shows the order in which tasks must be completed.
+Draw up a critical path diagram showing the order tasks must be completed in

-- By agreeing some working assumptions, your team can start work on different bits of the jigsaw.
+- By agreeing some working assumptions, your team can start work on different bits of the jigsaw puzzle.

-5.4 As the project proceeds, you may need to adjust the spec and planning assumptions.
+As the project proceeds, you usually need to adjust the spec and planning assumptions

 - Keep asking yourself if the project will meet its commercial objectives.